microsoft/vscode-go/README.md

 You can change the default linter and use the more advanced [Go Meta Linter](https://github.com/alecthomas/gometalinter) by setting `go.lintTool` to "gometalinter" in your settings.

-Go meta linter uses a collection of various linters which will be installed for you by the extension.
+Go Meta Linter uses a collection of various linters which will be installed for you by the extension.

 Some of the very useful linter tools:
 * [errcheck](https://github.com/kisielk/errcheck) checks for unchecked errors in your code.